comsystan/comsystanj/description/img2-description.md

 - 8bit grey or RGB color images are supported
 - For a stack, all images must be of same size and type
 - Includes a preview (thumbnail) panel
 - Note: Fiji displays RGB images as 3 channel color images.
-Workaround: Image/Type/RGB Color
+Workaround: Type Image/Type/RGB Color
-- Note: Fiji sometimes displays an enhanced R channel.
+- Note: Fiji sometimes displays RGB images with an enhanced red channel.
 Workaround: Image/Color/Arrange Channels... and press OK

 ### Image generator
 - Generates a single image or an image stack